-The best way to get acquainted to Isle of Man is to follow the 'Story of Mann' based on this island's history, culture and heritage.
+The best way to get acquainted with the Isle of Man is to follow the ‘Story of Mann’ based on this island’s history, culture and heritage.

 Tour of Mann

-Your next destination in Isle of Man would be Niarbyl on the western coast near Dalby village.
-Niarbyl or Yn Arbyl forms the tail of a reef which extends unto the shore.
-From Niarbyl proceed to Cregneash, a quaint village near Port Erin in south western corner of the island.
-Discover traditional lifestyle of the farmers and villagers which go back to medieval times.
-Cattle roaming free in the meadows, old fashioned cottages, horse drawn carriages create an everlasting picture of the perfect village.
+Your next destination in the Isle of Man would be Niarbyl on the western coast near Dalby village.
+Niarbyl or Yn Arbyl forms the tail of a reef that extends unto the shore.
+From Niarbyl proceed to Cregneash, a quaint village near Port Erin in the southwestern corner of the island.
+Discover the traditional lifestyle of the farmers and villagers who go back to medieval times.
+Cattle roaming free in the meadows, old fashioned cottages, horse-drawn carriages create an everlasting picture of the perfect village.

-Ramsey on the north eastern coast of this island would take you back to Victorian era.
+Ramsey on the northeastern coast of this island would take you back to the Victorian era.
 Grove House built around the middle of the 19th century and owned by a certain Duncan Gibb is an outstanding representation of Victorian architecture.
-Ploughs, carts, farming implements all belonging to that period would amaze you.
+Plows, carts, farming implements all belonging to that period would amaze you.

 Accommodation and Dining

-In Isle of Man you could opt from luxury hotels, comfort hotels, and economy hotels for putting up.
-Hilton Hotel, the Town House and Glen Mona in Douglas, Glen Helen Hill Inn in St. Johns, and Mount Murray Hotel & Country Club in Santon are among the luxury accommodations in Isle of Man.
-For a comfortable stay select among Aemiral House Hotel, the Empress Hotel and All Seasons in Douglas, and Falcon Nest Hotel in Port Erin.
+In Isle of Man, you could opt from luxury hotels, comfort hotels, and economy hotels for putting up.
+Hilton Hotel, the Town House and Glen Mona in Douglas, Glen Helen Hill Inn in St. Johns, and Mount Murray Hotel & Country Club in Santon are among the luxury accommodations in the Isle of Man.
+For a comfortable stay select among Admiral House Hotel, the Empress Hotel and All Seasons in Douglas, and Falcon Nest Hotel in Port Erin.

 Restaurants in Isle of Man would not fail to satisfy your culinary desires.
 Garrison in Castletown is an eclectic restaurant serving international cuisine.
 Bank Coffee House, also in Castletown, is famous for its authentic local recipes.
 If you love liquors, spend an evening in Sir Normal Wisdom Bar in Sefton Hotel in Douglas.
 For authentic Italian delights try out Paparazzi in Douglas, while for Chinese delicacies walk into Dynasty.